konopat/Wotrack/README.md

 # Wotrack
-Workout tracker (SwiftUI + CoreData + Relationships + CloudKit + Multilingual + Drag and Drop reordered Grid)
+Workout tracker (SwiftUI + MVVM + CoreData + CloudKit).
+Also used: Relationships, Multilingual, Drag and Drop reordered Grid.

 ## Drag and Drop reordered Grid
-Just use ReorderableForEach and moveAction to activate Drag and Drop reordered Grid:
+Just use ReorderableForEach (Views/CustomViewsExtenssions/ReorderableForEach) and moveAction in LazyVGrid() to activate Drag and Drop reordered Grid:

 ```
   LazyVGrid(columns: columns, spacing: spacing) {